Easter Island: 19th century

 Jean-Baptiste Dutrou-Bornier bought up all of the island apart from the missionaries' area around Hanga Roa and moved a few hundred Rapa Nui to Tahiti to work for his backers.
 In 1871 the missionaries, having fallen out with Dutrou-Bornier, evacuated all but 171 Rapa Nui to the Gambier islands.
 Those who remained were mostly older men.
 Six years later, only 111 people lived on Easter Island, and only 36 of them had any offspring.
 From that point on, the island's population slowly recovered.
 But with over 97% of the population dead or gone in less than a decade, much of the island's cultural knowledge had been lost.

 Alexander Salmon, Jr., the son of an English Jewish merchant and a Pōmare Dynasty princess, eventually worked to repatriate workers from his inherited copra plantation.
 He eventually bought up all lands on the island with the exception of the mission, and was its sole employer.
 He worked to develop tourism on the island and was the principal informant for the British and German archaeological expeditions for the island.
 He sent several pieces of genuine Rongorongo to his niece's husband, the German consul in Valparaíso, Chile.
-Salmon sold the Brander Easter Island holdings to the Chilean government on 2 January 1888, and signed as a witness to the cession of the island.
+Salmon sold the Brander Easter Island holdings to the Chilean government on January 2, 1888, and signed as a witness to the cession of the island.
 He returned to Tahiti in December 1888.
 He effectively ruled the island from 1878 until his cession to Chile in 1888.

-Easter Island was annexed by Chile on 9 September 1888 by Policarpo Toro by means of the "Treaty of Annexation of the Island" (Tratado de Anexión de la isla).
-Toro, representing the government of Chile, signed with Atamu Tekena, designated "King" by the Roman Catholic missionaries after the paramount chief and his heir had died.
-The validity of this treaty is still contested by some Rapa Nui.
-Officially, Chile purchased the nearly all encompassing Mason-Brander sheep ranch, comprised from lands purchased from the descendants of Rapa Nui who died during the epidemics, and then claimed sovereignty over the island.